softwaregroup-bg/ut-run/README.md

 ## Purpose

-The module is used to start ut5 implementations which includes initialising logging, starting worker and master busses, starting performance port, creating other ports, initializing them, pass config to ports, clustering between cpu-s.
+The module is used to start ut5 implementations which includes initialising logging, starting bus and broker, starting performance port, creating other ports, initializing them, pass config to ports, clustering between cpu-s.

 ## Usage